FUB-HCC/WhiteBoard-Implementation-Examples/README.md

 The express server **app** listens on port 5000 and handles the following socket messages:
     `"connection", "disconnect", "create shape", "create shape", "move shape"`

-The server holds a set of *activeUsers*, an array of *shapes* of the whiteboard and an idCounter for shapes.
+The server holds a set of *activeUsers*, an array of *shapes* of the whiteboard and an *idCounter* for shapes.

-The Clients handle:
+The Clients handle and emit:
     `"whiteboard", "new user", "user disconnected", "create shape", "delete shape", "move shape", "refresh"`
+The username is saved in the Local Storage across browser restarts.

 For the UI design and CSS-styling we use [bulma](https://bulma.io/) that has designed and responsive components.
 In the `/sass` folder we import the [bulma](https://bulma.io/) classes and define additional styles, such as the hover behavior for the delete button.